 You are not required to bill for your events.
-You may choose to just send all of your events to Chargify for analysis and insights.
+You may choose to just send all of your events to Advanced Billing for analysis and insights.
 You may even find that you want to change from billing on one event metric to another event metric entirely.
-When all of your event data lives in Chargify, changes like that become easy.
+When all of your event data lives in Advanced Billing, changes like that become easy.

 You can analyze your events using the graphs provided on the Metrics screen.

-An Event is an action or occurrence that happens in your system that is represented as JSON data objects and reported to Chargify.
+An Event is an action or occurrence that happens in your system that is represented as JSON data objects and reported to Advanced Billing.

 A Stream is a collection of similar events, usually with a similar schema.

 A Metric is a computation (e.g. count, sum, or average) from a stream of events to produce a numeric value which measures event data you are interested in.
 Usually, metrics are plotted or observed over different time frames and intervals to extract insights.

 A Data Store is a collection of event streams analagous to a database.
 Advanced Billing gives you a data store automatically when Events-Based Billing is enabled, but you can attach other data stores from supported partners.